 - Truckee Hotel.
 The oldest hotel in town, once a stop on the Pony Express.

 - Pioneer Mercantile Building.
-A former general store built in 1876.
+A former general store was built in 1876.

 - Truckee Jailhouse.
 No standing building in the town is older, and it was formerly used to hold prisoners during the Gold Rush.

-If you’re interested in discovering more about Sierra Nevada’s past, add Truckee to your list of things to do near Lake Tahoe.
-You can easily spend a full day there and it’s a must-visit stop on your travel itinerary.
+If you want to discover more about Sierra Nevada’s past, add Truckee to your list of things near Lake Tahoe.
+You can easily spend a full day there, and it’s a must-visit stop on your travel itinerary.